-When the Pharisees said this Jesus immediately rebuked them - and in every single case that rebuke included a mention of the unforgivable sin.
-In fact, the book of Mark actually makes it crystal clear that the unforgivable sin was a reference to what the Pharisees had just said:
+When the Pharisees said this, Jesus immediately rebuked them - and in every single case that rebuke included a mention of the unforgivable sin.
+In fact, the book of Mark actually makes it clear that the unforgivable sin was a reference to what the Pharisees had just said:

-Mark 3:29: "But he that shall blaspheme against the Holy Ghost hath never forgiveness, but is in danger of eternal damnation.
-30 Because they said, He hath an unclean spirit."
+Mark 3:29-30: "But he that shall blaspheme against the Holy Ghost hath never forgiveness, but is in danger of eternal damnation.
+Because they said, He hath an unclean spirit."

-In other words, the reason Jesus warned them against the unforgivable sin was because they had just accused Jesus of doing miracles by the power of the devil.
+The reason Jesus warned them against the unforgivable sin was because they had just accused Jesus of doing miracles by the power of the devil.
 That was the unforgivable sin.
-The religious leaders of Israel's day saw Jesus Christ, in person, doing miracles that only the Messiah could do, and they accused Him of doing them by the power of Satan.
+The religious leaders of Israel's day saw Jesus Christ, in person, doing miracles that only the Messiah could do, and they accused Him of doing them by the power of the devil.
 That was the blasphemy of the Holy Spirit, and that was unforgivable.
 They were looking at what was unquestionably the work of the Holy Spirit and they were saying it was a work of the devil.

-It is no longer possible to commit the unforgivable sin because Jesus Christ is no longer here in person.
-Today we believe in Jesus by faith and trust Someone whom we have never seen.
-Israel was in a very different situation: they refused to trust in someone who was standing right there in front of them.
-None of us have ever had the chance to watch Jesus, in person, do mind-boggling miracles and then tell Him to His face that He was demon-possessed.
+It's no longer possible to commit the unforgivable sin because Jesus Christ is no longer here in person.
+Today we believe in Jesus by faith and trust someone we've never seen.
+Israel was in a very different situation: they refused to trust someone who was standing right there in front of them doing miracles!
+None of us have ever had the temptation to watch Jesus, in person, do astounding miracles and then tell Him to His face that He was demon-possessed.
 That particular sin is no longer possible.
-There are a lot of very serious sins that are a real danger to you, but this is not one of them.
+There are a lot of very serious sins that we can commit, but this isn't one of them.

-Yes, it is definitely a sin to not trust in Jesus.
-But refusing to trust in a Jesus who you have never seen is not quite the same as refusing to trust in a Jesus who you have seen.
-Refusing to believe in miracles that you have never seen is not the same thing as rejecting miracles that you personally saw Jesus perform.
-They are both sins, but they are very different sins.
+I agree that it's definitely a sin to not trust in Jesus.
+But refusing to trust in a Jesus you've never seen is different from refusing to trust in a Jesus you have seen.
+Refusing to believe in miracles that you've never seen isn't the same thing as rejecting miracles that you personally saw Jesus perform.
+They're both sins, but they're very different sins.

-There is one other unforgivable sin.
-Like the blasphemy of the Holy Spirit, this sin is also impossible to commit during the Church Age.
-We find this sin discussed in the book of Revelation.
-Simply put, anyone who takes the Mark of the Beast is lost forever and will be damned:
+There's one other unforgivable sin.
+Like the blasphemy of the Holy Spirit, this sin is also impossible to commit during the church age.
+We can find this sin discussed in the book of Revelation.
+Anyone who takes the Mark of the Beast is lost forever and will be damned, with no exceptions:

-Revelation 14:9: "And the third angel followed them, saying with a loud voice, If any man worship the beast and his image, and receive his mark in his forehead, or in his hand,

-10 The same shall drink of the wine of the wrath of God, which is poured out without mixture into the cup of his indignation; and he shall be tormented with fire and brimstone in the presence of the holy angels, and in the presence of the Lamb: 11 And the smoke of their torment ascendeth up for ever and ever: and they have no rest day nor night, who worship the beast and his image, and whosoever receiveth the mark of his name."
+Revelation 14:9-11: "And the third angel followed them, saying with a loud voice, If any man worship the beast and his image, and receive his mark in his forehead, or in his hand, The same shall drink of the wine of the wrath of God, which is poured out without mixture into the cup of his indignation; and he shall be tormented with fire and brimstone in the presence of the holy angels, and in the presence of the Lamb: And the smoke of their torment ascendeth up for ever and ever: and they have no rest day nor night, who worship the beast and his image, and whosoever receiveth the mark of his name."

 Everyone who takes the Mark will be lost.
 That act cannot be undone and it cannot be forgiven.
-It is permanent and it is fatal.
-If you receive the Mark you will face the wrath of God and you will be tormented with fire and brimstone forever.
-It is a one-way, irrevocable ticket to the Lake of Fire.
+It's permanent and fatal.
+If you receive the Mark then God will pour out His eternal wrath upon you, and you will be tormented with fire and brimstone forever.
+It's a one-way, irrevocable ticket to the Lake of Fire.